 Many drugs can cause a person to experience hallucinations, which are the illusion or heightened sense of sights, sounds, or smells that are not, in fact, real.
-Hallucinations are a common consequence of hallucinogenic drugs commonly known by their street name as LSD, acid, and DMT.
+Hallucinations are a common consequence of hallucinogenic drugs commonly known as LSD, acid, and DMT.
 While each of these is human-made, other natural hallucinogens have been used for centuries by those looking to experience these hallucinations, such as mushrooms and peyote.
 While alcohol is not classified as a hallucinogen, it still changes the way that the brain functions.
 It modifies how sensations are experienced and impact a person’s reflexes, motor function, and memory.
 If you are concerned about hallucinations that you or a loved one is experiencing, reach out to an addiction specialist to learn more about how a counseling and addiction recovery program may be the right choice.
-Give BrightView a call today at 1-833-510-HELP.

 How Alcohol Can Affect Brain Functioning